MIT-Senseable-City-Lab/octopus-documentation/docs/run/case1.md

 # 🥵 Temperature Exposure

-_Beginner-friendly use case with the octopus_
+_Beginner-friendly use case with the Octopus

 ---